allaboutapps/go-starter/README.md

 # if you ever need to halt the docker-compose env (without deleting your projects' images & volumes)
 ./docker-helper.sh --halt

+# if you ever change something in the Dockerfile and require a rebuild of the service image only
+./docker-helper.sh --rebuild

 # if you ever need to wipe ALL traces (will delete your projects' images & volumes)
 ./docker-helper.sh --destroy